modeling nature from nano to macro

-Stefania Nardecchia is an Associated Researcher at the Department of Applied Physics in the University of Granada (UGR).
-She has a degree in Industrial Chemistry from Sapienza University of Rome (2005, Italy), and a master degree in Sustainable Chemistry from Universitat Jaume I (2009, Spain).
+Stefania Nardecchia is Associate Professor of Applied Physics at the University of Granada since 2021.
+She has a degree in Industrial Chemistry from “Sapienza” University of Rome (2005, Italy), and a master degree in Sustainable Chemistry from Universitat Jaume I (2009, Spain).
 She obtained her PhD in Chemistry: Interdisciplinary Science in 2012 at the Universidad Autónoma de Madrid (UAM).